AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking: Related work

 \subsection{Fixed-computation reranking strategies}

 \paragraph{Pointwise, pairwise, and setwise.} Pointwise methods~\citep{drozdov2023parade, ma2024fine, sachan2022improving, zhuang2024beyond} score each document independently, treating reranking as a classification problem.
 They are efficient and compatible with neural encoders and LLMs but cannot model cross-document dependencies, limiting their effectiveness in complex scenarios.
 Pairwise methods~\citep{pradeep2021expando, qin2024large, luo2024prp} compare two documents at a time to model pairwise dependency, but require $n^2$ number of reranker calls to rank $n$ documents.
-Setwise reranking~\citep{zhuang2024setwise} reranks small fixed-size sets to balance between pointwise simplicity and listwise interaction.
+Setwise methods~\citep{zhuang2024setwise} are typically compared against pairwise methods, which rerank small fixed-size sets to balance between pointwise simplicity and listwise interaction.
 While efficient, they typically view only one or two passages at a time, limiting their ability to model subtle inter-document relationships visible only in larger listwise contexts.
+A concurrent OpenReview submission explores a \emph{budget-constrained pairwise} reranking strategy that selects informative comparisons using TrueSkill-based uncertainty sampling; unlike our approach, it operates under a fixed pairwise budget rather than allocating computation adaptively over listwise contexts~\citep{budget_constrained_2025}.

-\paragraph{Listwise - sliding windows.} Sliding window methods rerank overlapping subsets of candidates iteratively, starting from the bottom window of the list, progressively moving to the next window merging top results upward.

-This approach has been widely adopted in LLM-based reranking systems such as LRL~\citep{ma2023zero}, RankGPT~\citep{sun2023chatgpt}, and RankVicuna~\citep{pradeep2023rankvicuna}, which use zero-shot prompts to perform reranking over windowed chunks.
-While effective, fixed window sizes and traversal paths lead to inefficiencies, by incurring over-computation for simple queries with little ambiguities, and under-computation for complex queries.
+\paragraph{Listwise - sliding windows.} Sliding window methods rerank overlapping subsets of candidates iteratively, starting from the bottom window of the list and progressively moving to the next window, merging top results upward.
+This approach has been widely adopted in LLM-based reranking systems such as LRL~\citep{ma2023zero}, RankGPT~\citep{sun2023chatgpt}, RankVicuna~\citep{pradeep2023rankvicuna}, and RankZephyr~\citep{pradeep2023rankzephyr}, which use zero-shot prompts to perform reranking over windowed chunks.
+While effective, fixed window sizes and traversal paths lead to inefficiencies, by incurring over-computation for simple queries with little ambiguity and under-computation for complex queries.

 \paragraph{Listwise - tournament-style.}